glasnt/words/top/toptips.md

 ![image of docker image's processes, run in top](htop_preview.png)

-This is the representation of the same container as earlier, but as seen in `htop`.
+This is the representation of the same environment as earlier, but as seen in `htop`.
 The display is a lot simpler, but still rich in features.

 Our task counts, load and uptime are still present, as is the list of processes with the columns, but we get a pretty nifty colourised animated view of the CPU usage __per core__, as well as a graph of memory usage.